ryjones/rl-report/labs/minifabric-repolinter-report.md

 Below is a list of files or patterns that failed:

-- `app/callback/app.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `app/callback/app.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `app/node/main.js`: The first 5 lines do not contain the pattern(s): Copyright.
+- `app/node/main.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `app/go/main.go`: The first 7 lines do not contain the pattern(s): Copyright, License.

 ### ⚠️ `test-directory-exists` <a href="#user-content--test-directory-exists" id="-test-directory-exists">#</a>